marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   argument, which must be a string, is printed in the warning if present.

-  The :gcc-attr:`deprecated` attribute can also be used for variables and types (see :ref:`variable-attributes`, see :ref:`type-attributes`.)
+  The :fn-attr:`deprecated` attribute can also be used for variables and types (see :ref:`variable-attributes`, see :ref:`type-attributes`.)

   The message attached to the attribute is affected by the setting of